 The Shire will continue to advocate for long-term development in the townsite for workforce accommodation as an integrated part of the urban fabric.
-The Local Planning Strategy recognises that future industry upturns could again trigger a rise in housing demand.
+The Local Planning Strategy recognises that future industry uptums could again trigger a rise in housing demand.
 As a result, the townsite will remain capable of bringing land online for urban infill or urban expansion, should it be warranted.

-3.1.2.4 PANNAWONICA TOWNSITE
+3.1.2.4 PANNIMONICA TOWNSTIE

 Gazetted in 1972 as a closed town, Pannawonica's growth is dependent upon Rio Tinto's workforce requirements.
 In the 2016 Census, Pannawonica had a population of 695 people and 305 dwellings.
 This represents an increase from the 2011 Census, where Pannawonica had a population of 651 and 269 private dwellings.
 It is also understood the population can reach towards 800 people.
 Whilst it remains a closed town, Pannawonica is exempt from the Shire of Ashburton's planning control, and therefore its direction of growth is dependent upon Rio Tinto's requirements.
+It is also noted that the town site has a limited lifespan and that the once mining operation cease the town may be returned to soil.

-Pannawonica Townsite Growth
+Paramentes Townsite Growth

-As a means of extending the lifespan of dwellings, Rio Tinto has previously undertaken a programme of refurbishments to ensure a modernised range of accommodation is available to workforce and families.
+As a means of extending the lifespan of dwellings, Rio Tinto has previously undertaken a programme of refurbishments to ensure a modernised range of accommodation is available to worldorce and families.

-The residents of Pannawonica are served by a primary school, police service, medical centre, day-care centre, post office, library, supermarket, milk bar, tavern and hotel, sportsmen's club, bank agencies, service station swimming pool and an open-air cinema.
+The residents of Pannawonica are served by a primary school, police service, medical centre, day-core centre, post office, library, supermarket, milk bar, tavem and hotel, sportsmen's club, bank agencies, service station swimming pool and an open-air cinema.